muzimzolo/muzimzolo/README.md

 ### My name is Muzi :)

 - 👨🏽‍💻 I’m currently working on Spring JPA micro-services
-- 📚 I’m currently learning Docker and Microsoft SQL Server
+- 📚 I’m currently learning Docker
 - 👯 I’m looking to collaborate on Spring Boot projects
 - 💬 Ask me about Java :)
 - 📫 How to reach me: meneer.mzolo@gmail.com